ollerwagen/dromedar/README.md

 You can then either compile your C++ file to a statically linkable library `.so` file by following the execution steps of the `stdlib` rule in the [Makefile](Droml/Makefile), or add it to the taks list in the rule, following the outline given by the rule in the makefile.

 Following that, make sure your `.so` file is located in the [obj](Droml/obj/) folder.
-Then, you must the path to your library in the [C++ Library List](Droml/LibLists/cpplibs.txt), following the example of the libraries which are already there.
+Then, you must the path to your library in the [Config File](Droml/droml.config), following the example of the C++ libraries that are already there.

 After that, you can freely use your new functions in Dromedar programs.